Butler woman sentenced for attempting to burn house with children inside

 A Butler woman accused of setting her house on fire with her children inside was sentenced Thursday, Feb.
 5, to serve more than five years of probation after pleading guilty to several charges.

-Tanya M. Richter, 37, was sentenced to serve three concurrent terms of 24 months of probation consecutively to 24-month and 18-month terms of probation and pay fines totaling $500 after pleading guilty to charges of resisting arrest, simple assault and three counts of reckless endangerment.
-All the charges are misdemeanors.
+Tanya M. Richter, 37, was sentenced to serve three concurrent terms of 24 months of probation followed by 24-month and 18-month terms of probation and to pay fines totaling $500 after pleading guilty to charges of resisting arrest, simple assault and three counts of reckless endangerment.
+All charges are misdemeanors.

 Police said Richter locked one child out of the home before starting a fire and bringing two other children to the attic, where she attempted build a barricade.
 The children were 12, 4 and 2 years old at the time.

 Police said they saw smoke and smelled a burning odor before going to the second floor, where they heard a voice call for help from the attic.
-Officers entered the attic and found Richter barricading the door and saw two children screaming and crying in the corner.
+According to police, officers entered the attic and found Richter barricading the door.
+They allegedly saw two children screaming and crying in the corner.
 One officer reportedly carried the two children outside while the others took Richter into custody.

 Police said Richter kicked three officers and bit one on the hand, breaking the skin, while being placed into custody.
 Richter also kicked two officers again when they attempted to place her in a patrol vehicle, according to police.